Randy Pedersen: Television and film

-Off the lanes, Pedersen joined ESPN in 2001 as a TV analyst and has had great success behind the microphone; Pedersen earned the position after getting his start in broadcasting as a lane-level reporter on ABC's Pro Bowlers Tour, in addition to working on Fox Sports Net for a brief time in 2000.
+Off the lanes, Pedersen joined ESPN in 2001 as a TV analyst and had great success behind the microphone; Pedersen earned the position after getting his start in broadcasting as a lane-level reporter on ABC's Pro Bowlers Tour, in addition to working on Fox Sports Net for a brief time in 2000.
 Pedersen remained as the bowling analyst on ESPN through the termination of their PBA contract in 2018.
 He began working for Fox Sports in 2019 when the PBA Tour moved its TV broadcasts to Fox Sports networks.
 He has also served as analyst on selected PBA Tour broadcasts hosted by CBS Sports Network.

+Following the termination of the PBA's broadcast agreement with Fox in 2025, the PBA's parent company Lucky Strike Entertainment Corporation chose to go in a different direction for its television coverage.
+Pedersen was replaced by current PBA pro Kyle Sherman as analyst for televised tournaments on The CW and CBS/CBS Sports Network in 2026.

 Pedersen has been lauded for his extensive knowledge of the game, associated bowling lingo and catch phrases (see below) as well as his sense of humor.
-He had a small part in the 1996 comedy movie Kingpin (he was placed right next to Woody Harrelson) along with several other professional bowlers, and has a cameo appearance in the 2006 bowling documentary A League of Ordinary Gentlemen.
+He had a small part in the 1996 comedy movie Kingpin (he was placed right next to Woody Harrelson) along with several other professional bowlers, and has cameo appearances in the 2006 bowling documentary A League of Ordinary Gentlemen and the 2026 HBO Max documentary Born to Bowl.